-These stricter emission regulations, lower battery costs, more widely available charging infrastructure, and increasing consumer acceptance may create new and strong momentum for penetration of electrified vehicles in the coming years.
-As a result, automobile manufacturers are becoming increasingly focused on the development and manufacture of hybrid, electric and other alternative-energy vehicles.
+These stricter emission regulations, electric vehicle requirements, lower battery costs, more widely available charging infrastructure, and increasing consumer acceptance may create new and strong momentum for penetration of electrified vehicles in the coming years.
+As a result, automobile manufacturers are becoming increasingly focused on the development and manufacture of hybrid, electric and other alternative-energy vehicles, as well as increasing the efficiency of the internal combustion engine.